Brewing Beer in the Middle East Is a Tough Business

 All photos by Elizabeth Whitman

 The same faded red and white logo is deployed outside nearly every liquor store in Jordan.
-It brandishes the name of a Dutch company that has brewed here since 1958 and come to dominate – some say monopolise – the beer industry.
+It brandishes the name of a Dutch company that has brewed here since 1958 and come to dominate—some say monopolize—the beer industry.
 But a newcomer recently stepped into this Amstel-ruled market, aiming to radically reshape the industry by introducing craft beer.

 Videos by VICE